Recognising equal needs

-The course covers the knowledge and skills required for the successful introduction and implementation of systems of control, such as those based on the accepted principles of Good Manufacturing Practice (GMP), and other international quality management standards.
+We cover the successful introduction and implementation of systems of control, including those based on the accepted principles of Good Manufacturing Practice (GMP), and other international quality management standards.

 Key course information - ordered by mode